Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 1. Define the scope and time horizon

-2. Identify relevant climate variables
+2. Identify the relevant climate variables

 3. Translate climate impacts into financial impacts